 As the culmination of 6 years of program work, we are incredibly proud and thankful for all your active contributions during the event, and look forward to the next phase of AgriFin!

-While ALE Week 2021 is over, you can still join in join the conversation on social media using the hashtag #AgriFinALE2021.
+While ALE Week 2021 is over, the event report features the main takeaways.
+Join the conversation on social media using the hashtag #AgriFinALE2021.
 Follow along on Twitter at @MercyCorpsAFA, LinkedIn: Mercy Corps AgriFin, and YouTube: Mercy Corps AgriFin.

 If you had registered for the ALE before the event, you will continue to be able to access the virtual event portal using your personalized log-in details.
 For everyone who is new to the event and had not registered, you can access all session recordings and associated materials below.
 We will update this page with the ALE Rapporteur’s Report once ready.
 If you have any questions about the ALE, please reach out to us.